-(4) Toxicity (Anything that is harmful or fatal when ingested or absorbed
+- Toxicity: Anything that is harmful or fatal when ingested or absorbed

-Get Free, No Obligation Quotes on Hazardous Medical Waste Disposal Today
+Get Free, No-Obligation Quotes on Hazardous Medical Waste Disposal Today

 Medical Waste Pros can direct you to a location to drop off hazardous medical waste to be disposed of properly.
 We can also help you find a local hazardous waste expert so you can schedule a pickup on a regular basis or whenever you need it.
 We’ll help you select the containers, schedule, and system that works best for your organization.